+Electricity

-Electricity Repair category 2 Notes Where seen, there are some mixed age/style aspects evident to the apparatus, including some untidy cabling within the cellar area, PVC consumer units, and some isolated deterioration evident to a socket at first floor level.
-On this basis, a qualified Electrician should provide further advice with regards to all/any necessary upgrading/remedial works.
+Repair category 2

+Notes There are some older aspects evident to the apparatus, where seen, including a pvc style fusebox.
+On this basis, a qualified electrician should be employed to carry out an inspection and thereafter implement/recommend all/any necessary

+Electricity

+Repair category 2

+Notes upgrading/remedial works.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.